jennaallen/football_schools/tidy_football_schools_dw.md

 --------

 In the game source data, one row represents two schools, both a winner and loser.
 In the data warehouse I want to represent a game from each schools’ perspective.
 Therefore, I loaded two rows for each game and defined the school columns in the table as ‘school’ and ‘opponent.’
 This allowed me to load both the winner and the loser into the same column on two different rows.
 For analysis, this permitted me to obtain data for both winners and losers by querying just one column, either ‘school’ or ‘opponent’.

-I created a ‘school\_win’ column and an 'opponent\_win' column which were hardcoded to be ‘1’ and '0', respectively.

 ``` r
 create_factGame <- function(football, dates, text_match) {